chavisclark/react_serverless/README.md

 ### React ecosystem technologies

 ###### [React, react-dom](https://github.com/facebook/react)
+React is a JavaScript library for creating user interfaces and its the backbone of my app (hehe).
+I used this environment (^15.3) because it's super cool.

 ###### [Webpack, webpack-dev-server](https://github.com/webpack/webpack)
 Webpack is a module bundler that generates static represenations of my application.